 The problem with budgeting is that it’s unpleasant.
 Many people think of budgets like straight jackets for your money.
 It takes all the fun out of being an income-earning adult.
 The truth is, if you want to do the really fun stuff, a budget can help you get there.

 Here are some financial goals that inspire the common budget:

 - Major home improvements

-The goal of a budget is simple: to ensure you spend less than you make and to make sure that your spending happens in a controlled, intentional and healthy way.
-Whatever your budget might be or entail, make sure it’s heading toward this target.
+The goal of a budget is simple: to ensure you spend less than you make and to help you spend in a controlled, intentional and healthy way.

 Track Your Expenditures for a Week